nmauthes/neuroflite/README.md

 # NΞUROFLITΞ

 NΞUROFLITΞ ("Neuro Flyer Lite") is a mobile game/relaxation aid created in Unity and written in C#.
-Users can control the action using a [Muse brain-sensing headband]. (http://www.choosemuse.com/)
+Users can control the action using a [Muse brain-sensing headband](http://www.choosemuse.com/).